 Outward Bound believes in order for profound learning to take place, there must be time to reflect on the experience.
 Within a course, solo is that opportunity.
 It is a chance to experience solitude in the wilderness without distraction while also taking a break from the physical rigors of activities.
 Students are separated from their group for a period of time that time can range from an hour to 48 hours, depending on the course length and Instructor assessment of the group’s capability.
 Solo sites chosen by Instructors to provide as much solitude as possible (within emergency whistle-signaling distance of other group members).
 Participants have all necessary equipment, food and water during their Solo time, with safety being a top priority.

-On our multi-element courses, participants have the opportunity to become proficient in backpacking, adventure climbing and canoeing skills.
-Alongside familiarity and proficiency with outdoor exploration, students will develop a deeper level of self-discovery and the ability to hone their leadership skills.
-On this longer course, participants gain an understanding of the value of teamwork and learn what it takes to be a compassionate leader while having fun and building strong relationships with their teammates.
+On this multi-element backpacking and canoeing course, students have the opportunity to become proficient in both backpacking and canoeing skills.
+The course allows for a deeper level of self-discovery and ability to hone their leadership skills.
+On this longer course, students gain an understanding of the value of teamwork and learn what it takes to be a compassionate leader while having fun and building strong relationships with their crew.

 Delaware Water Gap

 The Delaware Water Gap National Recreation Area encompasses 67,000 acres of mountain ridge, forest and floodplain on both sides of the Delaware River in the states of New Jersey and Pennsylvania.
 From the southern end of the park, you can view the S-shaped chasm of the Delaware Water Gap, where the river cuts a twisting path through 1,400-foot Kittatinny Ridge.
 Within the river watershed, you'll discover steep wooded-and-rock slopes, bountiful rhododendron, dark hallows, tinsel-like ravines and tumbling waterfalls.